Computing solutions to the congruence ${1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}}$: Abstract

 \section{Abstract}

 It is well-known that the congruence $\sum_{i=1}^{ n} i^{ n} \equiv 1 \pmod{n}$ has exactly five solutions: $\{1,2,6,42,1806\}$.
-In this work, we characterize the solutions to the congruence in the title for every prime $p $.
-This characterization leads to an algorithm that allows to compute all such solutions when there is finite number of them and, in general, to find all the solutions up to very high bounds in comparison to the computational complexity appearing if the problem is naively addressed by exhaustive search.
+In this work, we characterize the solutions to the congruence $1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}$ for every prime $p$.
+This characterization leads to an algorithm for computing all such solutions, when there is a finite number of them.
+More generally, our algorithm enables computing all the solutions below a much higher bound as compared to what can be achieved by a naive exhaustive search.

 \subjclassname{11B99, 11A99, 11A07}